joshmazen14/memory/README.md

-A very simple memory gae I used to showcase an example of React/Redux artitechture (my first on this Github, woohoo!)
+A very simple memory game I used to showcase an example of React/Redux artitechture (my first on this Github, woohoo!)

 To download, fork the repo, npm install.